 - Classic – This option will apply the payment first towards any due amounts on the loan with a waterfall application based on your chosen payment type.
 This amount will include any interest that has accrued since the last payment came due through the payment date.
 The next due payment will have its interest amount reduced by this accrued interest amount.
 Any amount in excess of the amount due on the loan will next be applied to the next payment that is scheduled to come due.
-If there is anything left over after the next payment is made it full, it will apply towards principal ONLY.
-For example, if $128.00 is due on the loan and the next payment amount is $280.00, if a $500.00 payment is made, it will apply first to the $128.00 that is due, next to the $280.00 that hasn’t come due yet, but is the next scheduled payment.
-This will leave $92.00 that will be applied as a principal-only payment.
-The principal-only portion will not affect the amount past due.
+If there is anything left over after the next payment is made it full, it will apply towards principal only.
+For example, let's say $128.00 is due on a loan and the next payment amount is $280.00.
+If a $500.00 payment is made, it will apply first to the $128.00 that is due, then to the $280.00 that hasn’t come due yet, but is the next scheduled payment.
+This will leave $92.00 that will be applied as a principal only payment.
+The principal only portion will not affect the amount past due.
 If any interest has accrued between the time the last payment came due and the date the payment is made, the numbers will be different, but the net result will be the same.
-For example, if $25.00 has accrued in interest since the last payment came due, the $500.00 payment will apply first to the sum of the $128.00 and the $25.00 in accrued interest ($153.00), then towards the next due payment of $280.00 minus the $25.00 in accrued interest ($255.00), then $92.00 will go towards principal ONLY.
-If there is no amount due on the loan, the payment will apply to accrued interest, then the next payment, then principal ONLY.
+For example, if $25.00 has accrued in interest since the last payment came due, the $500.00 payment will apply first to the sum of the $128.00 and the $25.00 in accrued interest ($153.00), then towards the next due payment of $280.00 minus the $25.00 in accrued interest ($255.00), then $92.00 will go towards principal only.
+If there is no amount due on the loan, the payment will apply to accrued interest, then the next payment, then principal only.
 In our example it would apply to the $25.00 amount first, then the $255.00 amount ($280.00 – $25.00) and the balance of the payment ($220.00) would apply as a principal-only payment.

 - Classic v2 – This option works like Classic with one change: A borrower can get ahead by two periods instead of just one.
 If the customer has already prepaid two periods, then any additional payments will apply directly to principal, and a regular payment will be due three periods down the road.
 For instance, if $80 is due but the borrower pays $300, then $240 will go to the due payment and the next two, and $60 will go towards principal.
 Allowing a customer to pay off many months at a time might introduce a risk of losing contact with them, so this option limits how far in advance they can pay off.